Stratification for Nonlinear Semidefinite Programming

-In this section, we study a stratification of $\mathbb{S}^n$, which decomposes it into finitely many smooth strata corresponding to matrices with prescribed numbers of positive and negative eigenvalues (see~\eqref{eq:index-stra}).
-We refer to this decomposition as the \emph{index stratification} of $\mathbb{S}^n$.
-It is naturally adapted to the positive semidefinite cone $\mathbb{S}^n_+$, since $\mathbb{S}^n_+$ is the union of a subcollection of these strata and the projection mapping onto $\mathbb{S}^n_+$ is smooth when restricted to each individual stratum.
+In this section, we study a stratification of the symmetric matrix space $\mathbb{S}^n$ based on eigenvalue inertia.
+Specifically, $\mathbb{S}^n$ is decomposed into finitely many smooth strata comprising matrices with prescribed inertia.
+We refer to this partition as the \emph{inertia stratification} (see~\eqref{eq:index-stra}).
+This structure is naturally suited for semidefinite optimization: the cone $\mathbb{S}^n_+$ is the union of strata with zero negative inertia, and the metric projection $\Pi_{\mathbb{S}^n_+}$ is smooth when restricted to any individual stratum.

-The symmetric matrix space $\mathbb{S}^n$ is linearly isometric to $\mathbb{R}^{\frac{n(n+1)}{2}}$ and therefore admits many stratifications in the sense of Definition~\ref{def:stratification}.
-In what follows, we single out a particular stratification that is useful for our analysis.
-Although this decomposition has appeared implicitly in earlier work, we record it here together with a concise description of its basic geometric properties.
+While $\mathbb{S}^n$ admits infinitely many stratifications in the sense of Definition~\ref{def:stratification}, we focus on the inertia-based partition because it admits a natural geometric description and often appears implicitly in related literature.
+For completeness, we rigorously define this structure and summarize its essential geometric properties.